MFBednarski3/DisneyEmojiBlitzCategoriesHelper/README.md

 # DisneyEmojiBlitzCategoriesHelper

+## UPDATE
+Effective April 1, 2020, this application will no longer be updated.
+A website has been replaced for this.
+To see the website you can click [here](debsidekick.com)

 ## What is Disney Emoji Blitz?
 Disney Emoji Blitz (DEB) is a Match-3 game which features different Emojis from many Disney franchises including Star Wars.
 You can download it for *free* on the [App Store](https://apps.apple.com/app/id1017551780) or [Google Play](https://play.google.com/store/apps/details?id=com.disney.emojimatch_goo&referrer=utm_source%3Dko_8c695e46b223008ad%26utm_medium%3D1%26utm_campaign%3Dkoemoji-blitz-google55a93de56c122358f70aa4b8c1%26utm_term%3D%26utm_content%3D%26)